Missing SC girl Faye Swetlik found dead 4 days after disappearance; man's body found in same neighborhood

 Investigators said 6-year-old Faye Swetlik's death is being treated as a homicide.
 This comes four days after the young girl was last seen getting off of a school bus in Cayce, a suburb of the state's capital Columbia.

-No arrest have been made, and investigators did not indicate whether they have identified any persons of interest in her death.
+No arrests have been made, and investigators did not indicate whether they have identified any persons of interest in her death.

 "This is a fluid situation, and we're working diligently on it," said Byron Snelgrove, Cayce's director of public safety.